deepset-ai/haystack-integrations/integrations/readmedocs-fetcher.md

 ## Usage

-1. To initialize a `ReadmeDocsFetcher` you have to provide an `api_key` paramter.
+1. To initialize a `ReadmeDocsFetcher` you have to provide an `api_key` parameter.
 This is your ReadMe Docs API Key.
 2. There are 3 optional parameters to initialize the `ReadmeDocsFetcher`
     - `slug`: To fetch a single defined page from your documentation.
 E.g. if you have want to fetch 'https://docs.haystack.deepset.ai/docs/installation' the slug would be `installation`.
 If not set, all of the available pages will be fetched.
     - `version`: If not set, the latest stable version of tour docs will be fethed.